Inedo/inedo-docs/Content/proget/feeds/universal/howto-create-upack.md

 ![](/resources/docs/proget-upack-feed-uploaded.png){height="" width="50%"}

-### Alternative: Creating with CLI
+### Alternative to Creating Universal Packages

-Instead of creating a Universal Package through the UI, you can also use one of the following tools:
+Instead of creating a Universal Package using pgutil, you can also use one of the following methods:

+- The ProGet UI: Packages can be created by navigating to your `internal-universal` feed and selecting "Add Package" from the drop-down menu.
 - [`upack`](https://github.com/Inedo/upack/releases): A cross-platform command-line tool to create and install universal packages
 - [`Inedo.UPack`](https://www.nuget.org/packages/Inedo.UPack): A .NET library to create, read, and install packages on a server